 I wish all of you could visit the main campus.
-It is 400 acres located in the middle of the city.
+It is almost 400 acres located in the middle of the city.
 In addition to being beautifully landscaped and winning awards for sustainability, the campus offers outstanding resources for learning.
-While it is not the same as visiting in person, we would like to show you a video to give you an overview of Georgia Tech.

 For those admitted students here, you should know that you are among a select group of students to get into Georgia Tech.
 Of the some 25,000 who applied for fall 2014, only about 2,500 were offered admission.
 Most of those have a grade-point average of above 4.0.
-You were selected not only for your impressive academic skills, but also because you have demonstrated leadership skills in your schools and communities.
+You were selected not only for your impressive academic ability, but also because you have demonstrated leadership skills in your schools and communities.